taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 ### Page 11

-Min finds Asoka and Rhee at dinner.
+Min eats with Asoka and Rhee at dinner.
 The food is trendy and more-ish but unhealthy and awful.
 All three are horrified and wonder how they will make it through the week, much less the whole training program.
 Afterwards, Rhee and Soka head off to their respective guild dormitories.
 Min, as a scholarship student, must report to the Service Crew Head Office in order to fulfill the work-study requirements of her scholarship.
 The Earther **GANGIE** from the cafe fight is also there.

-Min gets to the Service Crew Head Office meets PQ, a proud and stern, much older Earther **GANGIE** who coordinates the scholarship students with the full-time service crew of Gemini Station.
+Min meets PQ, a proud and stern, much older Earther **GANGIE** who coordinates the scholarship students with the full-time service crew of Gemini Station.
 PQ gives a quick welcome/intro speech outlining expectations for scholarship students.

-She then dismisses them and the students begin to leave...
+Suddenly, Min's chest burns, her stomach seizes, and her scalp throbs as she falls to the floor.
+When she comes to, PQ is holding a glass of water to her lips and talking to Gemini medical staff, who are checking Min's vitals.
+The other scholarship students peer into PQ's office from the hallway, dying to know what's going on.

 ### Page 12

-... when suddenly, Min's chest burns, her stomach seizes, and her scalp throbs as she falls to the floor.
-PQ yells at two students to go get medical services, then throws everyone else out.
-Min's subdermal shield becomes for a flickering second, unable to stay invisibile.
-PQ helps Min sit, gives her some water, and lets Min's breathing return to normal before saying...
+PQ: "I'm sure it's just a bad reaction to zero-G. I've seen this before."

+Gemini school medic: "Well all of your vitals are strong and steady.
+Get plenty of rest tonight, and drink lots of fluids, ok?"

+PQ shoos away the other students and insists on walking Min to her dormitory.
+At Min's door, PQ turns her back to the hallway surveillance cam and whispers.

 PQ, eyes unfathomable: "I saw it...your subdermal shield."

 Min clenches her teeth and begins to sweat: "How do you--??"

-PQ's face softens and PQ chuckles suddenly: "Child, do not be afraid, I know that the Automata aren't just another Earther gang."

-Min, suddenly angry because she feels she is being patronized: "You don't know anything about us!"

-PQ: "Oh, but I do.
-You know why?"

-Dramatic zoom into PQ's face: "Because an Automata once saved my life."
+PQ smiles mysteriously: "Because an Automata once saved my life.
+You wouldn't happen to know a crusty old bird named Magou, eh?"

 ## Dream: The Night of a Thousand Burning Stars (2 pages)